 What is the impact of a poor onboarding experience?

-It is unfortunate that companies don’t invest enough time during the new hire’s first 90 days or have poorly planned initiations resulting in a chaotic and disorganized employee experience.
-This may have an even greater impact on Millennials and Gen Z new hires, especially when it’s their first permanent role and unsure of what to expect.
+When companies don’t invest enough time during the new hire’s first 90 days or have poorly planned initiations it can result in a chaotic and disorganized employee experience.
+This negative experience may have an even greater impact on Millennials and Gen Z new hires, especially when it’s their first permanent role and unsure of what to expect.

-Turnover is costly, and very often, managers are scrambling to find a replacement while juggling multiple tasks and relying on other employees to pick up the slack.
+Not providing a welcoming experience can lead to a higher turnover which is costly.
+Very often, managers are scrambling to find a replacement while juggling multiple tasks and relying on other employees to pick up the slack.
 Hiring takes your managers away from their tasks, and the increased responsibility on the team causes fatigue.
-Recruiting and training takes time.
+Recruiting and training takes time and energy.
 It is a vicious cycle when turnover is high.

 It takes months for a new hire to settle into their roles and to perform at their maximum level.
 Lower productivity due to high turnover and the time it takes to train new hires all directly impact the bottom line.